opsschool/curriculum/shell_tools_101.rst

 The ``mount`` command will also consult :file:`/etc/fstab` and if it's able to and use the entries and options it finds there.
 If an entry for /home exists in /etc/fstab one would be able to simply issue the command ``mount /home``.
-This command would mount whatever parition is found that is associated with the :file:`/home` entry in /etc/fstab, and use any options that happen to be present.
+This command would mount whatever partition is found that is associated with the :file:`/home` entry in /etc/fstab, and use any options that happen to be present.

 Items to you wish to mount don't necessarily have to be a partition on a disk to be mounted either.
 Mounting an ISO file, an image of a optical disk, is especially handy: ``mount -o loop -t iso9660 /home/luser/installer.iso /mnt/cdrom``